akiipli/Allan/GL_SDL_hybrid_IK/README.txt

 Author here is:
 Allan Kiipli

+3:46 PM 2/5/2025
+When moving Deformer Timeline Indi mode prevents Deformer Delta to be set as with fixed IK goals.

 2:44 PM 2/5/2025
 Keyboard 9 sets Timeline Indi mode.
 In this mode keyframe functions affect selected transformers in Deformer.
 However to play animation, place first keyframe in Deformer mode (no Indi).